alexbol99/flatten-js/README.md

 # Javascript library for 2d geometry

-**flatten-js** is a javascript library for manipulating abstract geometrical shapes like point, vector, line, segment, circle, arc and polygon.
+**flatten-js** is a javascript library for manipulating abstract geometrical shapes like point, vector, line, ray, segment, circle, arc and polygon.
 Shapes may be organized into Planar Set - searchable container which support spatial queries.

 **flatten-js** provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, applying